Skip to main content

 JR-document-editing-018

-The paragraph insertion operation SHALL accept an optional rationale parameter that, when provided, inserts a Word comment on the newly inserted paragraph explaining the addition to opposing counsel.
+The smart_insert_paragraph tool SHALL accept an optional rationale_to_share_with_opposing_counsel parameter that, when provided, inserts a comment on the newly inserted paragraph.

 2 test scenarios